Jaguar XF Sportbrake (2017-2024) Review

 Petrol options on pre-facelift models consisted of a single 2.0-litre turbocharged unit with rear-wheel drive and 250PS, or the same unit with a 300PS output and four-wheel drive.
 Word of warning though, neither feels as quick as those power outputs imply, with a significant drop in mid-range grunt compared to the diesels, and worse economy.

-New Jaguar XF Sportbrakes can be had with a 2.0-litre mild hybrid diesel with 204PS, and although it's no smoother than before it's the best choice in the current line up, with strong economy and enough performance to suit most needs.
+Newer Jaguar XF Sportbrakes had a 2.0-litre mild hybrid diesel with 204PS, and although it's no smoother than before, it's the best choice in the current lineup, with strong economy and enough performance to suit most needs.

-As before the 2.0-litre turbocharged petrol cam be had with 250PS or 300PS in the Jaguar XF Sportbrake 300 Sport version, but neither offer the all-round appeal of the diesel offering and will cost you more to run too.
+As before, the 2.0-litre turbocharged petrol can be had with 250PS or 300PS in the Jaguar XF Sportbrake 300 Sport version, but neither offers the all-round appeal of the diesel offering and will cost you more to run too.

 With such a sophisticated exterior and supple chassis, you would hope that the Jaguar XF Sportbrake could cocoon you from the world outside, making journeys of hundreds of miles pass by in a flash.